 Dear Parents and Students,

-Students at Akins High School have an exciting opportunity to enroll in the Agricultural Education program next year through the Green Tech Academy!
-Please consider this letter an explanation of FFA and the ag classes that students may take in 2019-2020.
+Your student has some exciting opportunities this year in the Agricultural Education program through the Green Tech Academy!
+Please consider this letter an explanation of FFA and the ag classes that your student is taking this year.

-After enrollment in a Green Tech class, students are given the chance to join the National FFA Organization, which is the largest student organization in the United States.
-There are over 540,000 members that reach from the state of Alaska to Puerto Rico, Maine to Hawaii!
-Texas alone has 1,050 FFA Chapters and boasts over 110,000 student members.
-Akins is apart of thid dynamic organizatoin and has had huge success in scholarships and experiences.
+Now that your student is in a Green Tech class, they are given the chance to join the National FFA Organization, which is the largest student organization in the United States.
+There are over 540,000 members that reach from the state of Alaska to the Virgin Islands, Maine to Hawaii!
+Texas alone has 1,050 FFA Chapters and boasts over 130,000 student members.
+Akins is apart of this dynamic organization and has had huge success in scholarships and experiences.

-My hope is that your family will encourage participation in Green Tech next year.
-The classes offer diverse opportunities regardless of background or future plans.
+My hope is that your family will encourage participation in FFA this year.
+Our classes offer diverse opportunities regardless of background or future plans.
 There is such a wide variety of topics to learn about, events to compete in, and skills to learn!
 Each student will gain recognition and awards for their participation.
-Students should consider choosing an ag class as an opportunity to learn about new concepts, become a well-rounded individual and to develop leadership skills.

 Enclosed is a copy of Commonly Asked Questions.
-I hope your family will consider the positive impact that agricultural education will have on students.
+I hope your family will consider the positive impact that agricultural education will have on students and join us on Wednesday for more information.
 Please contact us if you have any questions or comments regarding ag classes or FFA.